 Car rental companies include Avis, Budget, Hertz, Europcar, Redspot and Thrifty.

 Taxis are readily available at the airport, and taxi ranks can be found outside Terminal 1 and Terminal 3.
-A taxi fare for the journey from the airport to downtown Melbourne costs upwards of $60.

 Transfer between terminals